-Gender equality is not a women's issue but should concern evryone and every organization.
+Gender equality is not a women's issue but should concern everyone and every organization.
 It is seen both as a human rights issue and as a precondition for, and indicator of, sustainable people-centered development.
-[All organisations are in a position to act for gender equality, considering its maturity on the topic, according to an organization's maturity, nature, size and objectives.]
+All organisations are in a position to take action for gender equality, taking into account the organization's maturity, nature, size and objectives.

 In this document, the gender equality objectives follow the understanding that gender is a social construct.
-The inequalities targeted are not based on biological criteria, but are the result of the social norms and constructs learned by or imposed on every individual through socialization processes who are also part of other social groupings.
+The inequalities targeted are not based on biological criteria, but are the result of the social norms and constructs learned by or imposed on every individual through socialization processes.

-While recognizing the existence of other gender identities, this document specifically focuses on the inequality resulting from the hierarchical organization of the gender-specific roles assigned to women and men, due to their prominently structural character on a society-wide scale.
-[Gender]
+While recognizing the existence of other gender identities, this document specifically focuses on the inequality resulting from the hierarchical organization of the gender-specific roles assigned to women and men, girls and boys, due to their prominently structural character on a society-wide scale.